For how long must I hold shares purchased under a Section 423 ESPP to receive favorable tax treatment?

 To get favorable long-term capital gains treatment, you have to hold the shares purchased under a Section 423 ESPP for more than one year from the purchase date and more than two years from the grant (or enrollment) date.
 The timeline below illustrates the concept of the holding period, showing how long you must keep the shares to prevent a disqualifying disposition and make a qualifying disposition at sale.

 However, even if you hold the stock long enough, not all of the gain over your purchase price will be capital gain.
-You will still recognize some ordinary income at sale (for examples, see a related FAQ).
+You will still recognize some ordinary income at sale.
+(For the tax rules and some examples, see related FAQs on ESPP stock held long-term and ESPP stock sold early.)
 Nevertheless, holding the shares long enough can result in less ordinary income and more capital gains, which means you'll pay less in taxes.

 Example: Your company offers a 15% discount with a lookback.